 one has read them since mother anxiously opened them after

-they traveled around the to world to reach her.
-We can imagine
+they traveled around the world to reach her.
+I can imagine the

 family gathered around a tube radio listening to news about the

-war as mother shared with them the contents of the letters.
+war as my mother shared with them the contents of the letters.

 Can you imagine reading this for the first time?
 He wrote:

 Daddy cannot be with you this Christmas, but I want you to know daddy hopes Santa